alexfernandez/alexfernandez.github.io/2017/origins-language.md

 plus the original 12 single-consonant function words 𝛫, for a total of 444 combinations.

-The appearance of vowels may have happened several times throughout prehistory.
+Vowels may have appeared several times throughout prehistory.
 Many of the first written languages only wrote consonants (?).
 But almost all languages in the world have vowels, so that we can infer that their appearance happened before the last diaspora